-This is a list of ongoing consultations carried out within the GBIF network and wider community.
+This is a list of ongoing and past consultations carried out within the GBIF network and wider community.
 You'll find instructions on how to take part, read the submitted responses and look at how these consultations have been followed up and acted upon.

 Following the closing date for each consultation, the GBIF Secretariat will review responses and develop a report and recommendations for next steps within four weeks of the response deadline.